-- First written warning: Following an alleged first offense, the Program Director will meet with the student to discuss the offense.
-If the offense still applies, the Program Director will provide written notice of the first violation to the student, which will become a part of the student's DEP record.
-The timeframe for correction will be determined by the Program Director in consultation with the student. - 2.
+- 1. First written warning: Following an alleged first offense, the Program Director will meet with the student to discuss the offense.
+If the offense still applies, the Program Director will provide written notice of the violation to the student, which will become a part of the student's DEP record.
+The timeframe for correction will be determined by the Program Director - 2.
 Second written warning: If the first offense is not corrected in the determined time frame, or if a second offense occurs, then the Program Director will again meet with the student to discuss the allegation.
-If the offense still applies, the Program Director will provide written notice of the

-- second violation to the student, which will become a part of the student's DEP record.
-The timeframe for correction will be determined by the Program Director in consultation with the student. - 3.
+If the offense still applies, the Program Director will provide written notice of the second violation to the student, which will become a part of the student's DEP record.
+The timeframe for correction will be determined by the Program Director. - 3.
 Program Dismissal: If the second offense is not corrected in the determined time frame, or if a third offense occurs, then dismissal from the program may occur.
 The dismissal process will include a meeting with the Program Director and Vice Chair of the Department of Nutrition Sciences before a final decision is rendered.
-Students may appeal following the School of Health Professions Procedure for Appeal of Dismissal.
+Students may appeal following the Sciences before a final decision is rendered.
 Students who are dismissed from the program are not eligible for re-admission at a later date.